- What papers do you use?

 What is a giclée print?

-The French word giclée was first applied to this technology by Jack Duganne, a California artist and photographer who wanted to distinguish his prints from inexpensive inkjet prints made with impermanent dye-based inks.
-Read Bill’s article to get a really full and fun explanation of the word’s origin and meaning.
+A giclée print is made with specialized inkjet printers that use pigment based inks.
+The French word giclée was first applied to this technology by Jack Duganne, a California artist and photographer who wanted to distinguish his prints from inexpensive inkjet prints made with dye-based inks.

 What papers do you use?

-We offer a selection of five fine art papers.
+We offer a selection of five fine art papers for our giclèes.
 All are naturally acid free and contain no artificial brighteners.
 Their textures range from very smooth to heavily textured in order listed.
 The gsm number refers to grams per square meter.
 The higher the gsm number, the heavier the paper is.

-Hahnemühle Bamboo.
-The traditional Hahnemühle paper mill has developed the first Fine Art inkjet paper made from highly renewable bamboo fibers for photographic and fine art reproduction and complying with highest archival standards.
+The traditional Hahnemühle paper mill has developed the first fine art inkjet paper made from renewable bamboo fibers.
 Hahnemühle Bamboo is a natural white paper made from 90% bamboo fibers and 10% cotton.
-With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness, while preserving the special touch and feel of genuine art paper.
+It is a good choice for both photographic and fine art giclèe prints.
+It’s an acid-free paper that complies with the highest archival standards.
+With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness.
 290 gsm

-Hahnemühle William Turner.
-This is a natural white, 100% cotton paper that is ideal for reproductions of traditional artworks and also for striking and expressive photo reproductions.
+Hahnemühle William Turner is a natural white, 100% cotton, paper that is ideal for fine art giclèe prints.
+It is a popular choice for watercolor painters.
+It also makes striking and expressive photo reproductions.
 The mould-made watercolor paper features a distinct textured surface.
-With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness, while preserving the special touch and feel of genuine art paper.
+With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness.
 310 gsm

 What mat and backing board materials do you use?